Travel Postcard: London for the Jubilee

 Tuesday

 6 a.m.
 By now you must be royally exhausted.
 Nevertheless, today is THE day.
-The royal procession, the horse-drawn coach, the guards on horseback, a thanksgiving service at St. Paul's Cathedral and the royal wave from the balcony of Buckingham Palace, a flypast and a feu de joie (celebratory rifle salute).
+The royal procession, the horse-drawn coach, the guards on horseback, a thanksgiving service at St. Paul's Cathedral and the royal wave from the balcony of Buckingham Palace, a flypast and fireworks.

-Get your sandwiches, thermos of tea or coffee, bottles of water and a spot along the royal process route and hang onto your view.
+Get your sanwiches, thermos of tea or coffee, bottles of water and a spot along the royal process route and hang onto your view.

 A timetable can be found on: here